Performance annotations¶

 See the FIR filter example for a complete walkthrough including benchmarks.

-Raw AVX intrinsics lock your step_batch() to one ISA. jm_simd.h provides
+dispatch.
+Raw AVX intrinsics lock step_batch() to one ISA and require

-macros that select the widest available instruction set at compile time —
+select the widest available instruction set at compile time — AVX-512, AVX2+FMA,

-AVX-512, AVX2+FMA, or scalar — so the same source compiles everywhere.
+or scalar — so the same source compiles everywhere.
+The tier is chosen once at

 Included automatically by jm_perf.h; can also be included standalone.